Ava Beaker, Achavanich

 Details

-The Achavanich Beaker was discovered during excavating a burial cist in 1987.
-The cist was unusual in that it was dug into the Caithness flagstone bedrock, a process that would have involved moving around 3.4 tonnes of stone to create a pit.
+The Achavanich Beaker was discovered during the excavation of a burial cist in 1987.
+The cist itself was unusual, as it had been dug into the Caithness flagstone bedrock, requiring the movement of approximately 3.4 tonnes of stone to create a burial pit.

-Within the cist were the remains of a young woman, nicknamed Ava in recent years, as well as this beaker, three flint artefacts, and a cattle scapula.
-Analysis of pollen found in sediment recovered from the inside of the beaker suggests some form of burial rite that may have involved the locally sourced flowers being used in whatever was placed into the beaker at the time of Ava's internment.
+Within the cist were the remains of a young woman, nicknamed Ava, along with this beaker, three flint artefacts, and a cattle scapula.
+Analysis of pollen found in sediment inside the beaker suggests that locally sourced flowers may have been placed within it as part of a burial rite at the time of Ava’s interment.

-Pollen analysis also provided evidence for the flora found in the landscape around the burial site, trapping evidence of Ava's final moments before the cist was sealed and her loved ones took their final glimpse of this young woman.
+Pollen analysis has also provided insights into the flora and landscape surrounding the burial site, offering a glimpse into Ava’s final moments before the cist was sealed and she was laid to rest.

-The original beaker itself is coarsely decorated, and from my years of experience replicating Bronze Age pottery, it appears to have been made in a hurry or by someone more used to making cooking pots rather than a Beaker specialist.
-I have done my best to be true to the original feel of this pot and have tried not to over sanitise it.
+The original beaker is coarsely decorated, and based on my years of experience replicating Bronze Age pottery, it appears to have been made in a hurry or by someone more accustomed to making cooking pots rather than a Beaker specialist.
+I have done my best to stay true to the original character of this pot, resisting the temptation to over-refine it.

 Materials